Honda ECamper FAQ's

 What's the best Honda Element® to convert to an ECamper™?

-Now that the last new Elements have vanished from dealerships, everyone considering an Ecamper asks us which year would be the best to convert.
-There’s no specific “perfect” Element for the ECamper, but here’s our opinion: A 2007 – 2008 4WD is an ideal conversion candidate.
+Now that the last new Elements have long vanished from dealerships, everyone considering an Ecamper asks us which year would be the best to convert.
+There’s no specific “perfect” Element for the ECamper, but here’s our opinion: A 2007 – 2008 4WD is an economical conversion candidate.
 It comes with the sunroof, so you’ll save the cost of adding the access way.
 Also, starting in 2007, Honda also improved the interior ergonomics.
 The gauges are easier to read, the rear seatbelts moved from the suicide door to the seat easing egress/entry and a number of small features like cruise control, etc were improved.
 There was also a slight improvement in the automatic transmission and engine horsepower.
 That’s why these two years make for an ideal conversion.
 Choosing between the LX and EX or even SC trim is another decision.
 We lean toward LX trim models.
 The LX is cheaper, since it has steel wheels and a basic stereo, while the EX has more amenities –map lights, controls on the steering wheel, and on many years the fenders match the body paint.
 Our company campers were LX, mostly because it saved a few bucks – we later added EX rims from the used market, an iPod adapter, and 12 V outlets - and haven’t missed the subwoofer because there’s more room to climb in the back with just the cubby bin.
 The newer LX vehicles also have cruise control for example, which was only available on EX models previously.
 Other years may be found at cheaper prices, or with fewer miles, but what’s really important when buying a used Element is how it was treated – a well maintained, highway-driven 2003 DX may well be a better choice than a salvage title 2009 EX!
 We’ve converted Elements with 10 miles on them, and one with over 240,000!
 With that in mind, if you like the color, mileage, features or looks of a specific Element – go for it!
 We’re quite happy to turn any Honda Element into an ECamper.

 Where can I buy a Honda Element® ECamper™?